 8.4 Handwashing facilities shall be made readily accessible to employees.
 When provision of handwashing facilities is not feasible, the employer shall provide either an appropriate antiseptic hand cleanser in conjunction with clean cloth/paper towels or antiseptic towelettes.
 When antiseptic hand cleansers or towelettes are used, hands shall be washed with soap and running water as soon as feasible.
 Employers shall ensure that employees wash their hands immediately or as soon as feasible after removal of gloves or other personal protective equipment.

-8.4.1 It is the responsibility of the department to ensure that employees wash their hands or any other skin with soap and water and flush eyes and mouth with water immediately, or as soon as feasible, following contact with body fluids, blood or other potentially infectious materials.
+8.4.1 It is the responsibility of the school or department to ensure that employees wash their hands or any other skin with soap and water and flush eyes and mouth with water immediately, or as soon as feasible, following contact with body fluids, blood or other potentially infectious materials.

 8.5 Needles, sharps, glass, uniforms, clothing, equipment and any other objects where blood or body fluids are present shall be considered to be potentially infectious.
 Universal precautions must be used.